sparkzilla/bucket-list/readme.md

 Select boxes for status(visited/bucket) are styled to change colour based on the selection.

 I don't understand flex, so I did not use it.
 I will learn it before the next project.

+**Issues**

+The long *map_url* in the controllers should be put in a class.
+I tried this, but it did not work.

+Validation for the input form (in the /sights/ POST controller) should be moved into a separate function.

+**Potentials**

+I wanted to add images for each of the site, city and country detail pages, using Google Places API, but it required the http-get gem.
+I may give it a go outside the project.

+Update to Google Maps API, to create interactive maps, would require javascript.